 \begin{defn} An $\A$-algebra $A$ (or the corresponding non-commutative formal pointed dg-manifold) is called minimal if $m_1 = 0$.
 It is called contractible if $m_n = 0$ for all $n \ge 2$ and $H^{\bullet} ( A, m_1 ) = 0$. \end{defn}

 The notion of minimality is coordinate independent, while the notion of contractibility is not.

-It is easy to prove that any $\A$-algebra $A$ has a \textit{minimal model $M_A$}.
-Here we call $M_A$ a minimal model if $M_A$ is minimal and there is a quasi-isomorphism $M_A \to A$.
-The proof of the existence of a minimal model is similar to the one from [Ko1], [KoSo2]).
+It is not difficult to prove that any $\A$-algebra $A$ has a \textit{minimal model $M_A$}.
+Here we call $M_A$ a minimal model if $M_A$ is minimal and there exists a quasi-isomorphism $M_A \to A$.
+The proof of the existence of a minimal model is similar to the one from [Ko1], [KoSo2].
 The minimal model is unique up to an $\A$-isomorphism.
-We will use the same terminology for non-commutative formal pointed dg-manifolds.
-In geometric language a non-commutative formal pointed dg-manifold $X$ is isomorphic to a {\it categorical} product (i.e. corresponding to the completed free product of algebras of functions) $X_m \times X_{lc}$, where $X_m$ is minimal and $X_{lc}$ is linear contractible.
-The above-mentioned quasi-isomorphism corresponds to the projection $X \to X_m$.
+We are going to use the same terminology when talking about non-commutative formal pointed dg-manifolds.
+In particular, in geometric language a non-commutative formal pointed dg-manifold $X$ is isomorphic to a {\it categorical} product (the latter corresponds to the completed free product of algebras of functions) $X_m \times X_{lc}$, where $X_m$ is minimal and $X_{lc}$ is linear contractible.
+The above-mentioned quasi-isomorphism corresponds in the geometric language to the projection $X \to X_m$.
 In what follows we will freely move from algebraic to geometric language and back at our convenience.

 The following result (homological inverse function theorem) can be easily deduced from the above product decomposition.

 \begin{prp} If $f : A \to B$ is a quasi-isomorphism of $\A$-algebras then there is a (non-canonical) quasi-isomorphism $g : B \to A$ such that $fg$ and $gf$ induce identity maps on zero cohomologies $H^0 ( B )$ and $H^0 ( A )$ respectively.